 When Andrew Jackson was inaugurated on March 4, 1829, it was like "the homecoming of a hero" as twenty thousand of his loyal supporters, who believed he had been cheated out of the White House four years earlier, converged upon Washington, eager to celebrate the long-delayed victory of their champion.

-According to food historian Poppy Cannon, Jackson's inauguration "sparked a celebration that did everything but set fire to the White House.
-Twenty thousand fervent fans poured into the building and little thought was given to the delicate French furniture, elegant draperies, and fine china...ice cream, punch, cakes and ices...were gobbled up as fast they appeared on long serving tables" and "class distinctions disappeared for the day as those in formal dress gobbled every bit as fast as woodsmen in coon caps."
+According to food historian Poppy Cannon, Jackson's inauguration "sparked a celebration that did everything but set fire to the White House."
+Thousands of rowdy fans poured into the building and "little thought was given to the delicate French furniture, elegant draperies, and fine china" as ice cream, punch, cakes and ices were gobbled up as fast they appeared on long serving tables."

 In a letter to her sister, Margaret Bayard Smith, a prominent Washington socialite, described the chaos of Jackson's inaugural festivities this way:

 But what a scene did we witness!
 The Majesty of the People had disappeared, and a rabble, a mob, of boys, negros, women, children, scrambling fighting, romping.
 What a pity, what a pity!
 No arrangements had been made, no police officers placed on duty, and the whole house had been inundated by the rabble mob...

 Cut glass and china to the amount of several thousand dollars had been broken in the struggle to get the refreshments, punch and other articles had been carried out in tubs and buckets, but had it been in hogsheads it would have been insufficient...